doylek/D3-Population-Pyramid/README.md

 # D3-Population-Pyramid
-D3 Population Pyramid in D3 v4.
-You'll need only popPyramid.js and D3 for your own implementation.
+Interactive D3 Population Pyramid in D3 v4.
+You'll need only popPyramid.min.js and D3 for your own implementation.
 The easiest use is to include this in your header:

-`  <script src="popPyramid.js"></script>`
+`  <script src="popPyramid.min.js"></script>`

 And include something like this in your body: